keboola/developers-docs/extend/common-interface/oauth.md

 [OAuth API V2](https://github.com/keboola/oauth-v2-bundle) integration provides a safe way to retrieve stored authorizations.

-When you are building an application that communicates with a 3rd party API and that API authorizes using OAuth, Keboola Connection (KBC) stores the users' credentials/access tokens in OAuth API V2.
+When you are building an component that communicates with a 3rd party API and that API authorizes using OAuth, Keboola Connection (KBC) stores the users' credentials/access tokens in OAuth API V2.
 They are revealed and decrypted only for a target component and project.
 End-users can be assured that their authorized access will not leak.

-This feature is available only for [registered extensions](/extend/registration/).
+Note: This feature must be enabled by our [support](mailto:support@keboola.com).

 ## Initialize
 Create a configuration for the given component and project in OAuth API V2.